 We love Speak’s values and can’t wait to share some natural skincare products and regimes after our face yoga session.
 Every product is so natural and sourced from plants so is the perfect addition to our self-love retreat.

 This transformative experience will be supported by blends of MIND, BODY, SOUL activities ~ plant-based food, yoga, cacao ceremonies, goddess circles, reiki healing, sound healing, massages and more.
 See here for more info.

 What would you like Saraphi House to represent for the wellness community in the future?

 This vision is so clear to us (my husband Daniel and I).
 We want Saraphi House to be a safe retreat space for personal development and one that allows all communities to grow.
 Events will be creative and based around wellness, food and culture.
 We’ll run some of our own in-house events and we also want retreat and community leaders from around the world to blossom in our space with their groups.
 Our vast 12-acre space surrounded by nature is a perfect setting to be creative with personal development events.

 No matter what background, sex, race, religion, sexual preference etc all communities are welcome.
-We hope to create impact and reach a wider audience, starting with the local Chiang Mai community first.
+We hope to create an impact and reach a wider audience, starting with the local Chiang Mai community first.
 This will happen slowly, through word of mouth and through building bonds with different communities.
-We are also talking to an amazing coach in New York who organises trips for inner city youths of New York.
+We are also talking to an amazing coach in New York who organizes trips for inner-city youths of New York.
 We can’t wait to welcome them to explore the beauty of Chiang Mai, to expand their horizons and to create beautiful memories with their tribe.
 This is the kind of impact we hope to create.